Embassy of China, Pyongyang: Location

-The Embassy of China in North Korea is 1 of 25 active diplomatic missions in North Korea and is situated in Kinmaul-Dong, Moranbong District, Pyongyang North Korea.
-The Chinese embassy is 1 of 3 embassies located outside of the Munsu-dong diplomatic compound, the others being the Embassy of Russia in Pyongyang and the Embassy of Pakistan in Pyongyang.
+The Embassy of China in North Korea is one of 25 active diplomatic missions in North Korea and is situated in Kinmaul-Dong, Moranbong District, Pyongyang North Korea.
+The Chinese embassy is one of three embassies located outside of the Munsu-dong diplomatic compound, the others being the Embassy of Russia in Pyongyang and the Embassy of Pakistan in Pyongyang.
 The unique location of these embassies is said to be due to their larger size compared to those embassies situated within the diplomatic compound.

 History

 Throughout the early 1950s, shortly after the entry of the United States of America in the Korean War, US bombing runs began to target Pyongyang more frequently.
 In July 1950, the delegates at the Chinese Embassy of Pyongyang were forced to leave the embassy over fears of bombs striking the embassy itself.
-It was reported that Chinese no diplomats were harmed.
-At the height of the US bombing raids, the Chinese chargé d’affaires asked Zhou Enlai, the first premier of the People’s Republic of China, if the embassy should be outfitted with anti-aircraft weaponry.
-Consulates the embassy further commented that they were “struggling to continue to work during punishing bombings”.
-However, after the war’s conclusion in July 1953, the Chinese Embassy was later dubbed the “de facto coordinator of other proletarian embassies in North Korea”.
+It was reported that no Chinese diplomats were harmed.
+At the height of the US bombing raids, the Chinese chargé d'affaires asked Zhou Enlai, the first premier of the People's Republic of China, if the embassy should be outfitted with anti-aircraft weaponry.
+The embassy further commented that they were "struggling to continue to work during punishing bombings".
+However, after the war's conclusion in July 1953, the Chinese Embassy was later dubbed the "de facto coordinator of other proletarian embassies in North Korea".

 In 1958, an agreement was made between China and North Korea to allow the travel of high level personnel between the two countries in order to establish previously disbanded communication channels.
-After the purging of the Yan’an faction from the North Korean government, Chinese-Korean relations were at a low after Kim Il Sung reportedly showed concern for his own faction, the Manchurian Faction, and felt its position in the Korean government was challenged.
-After a visit by Chinese diplomat Zhou Enlai to the Chinese Embassy in Pyongyang, an agreement dubbed the “Agreement Concerning Mutual Visits of Leaders between China and North Korea” was written.
+After the purging of the Yan'an faction from the North Korean government, Chinese-Korean relations were at a low after Kim Il Sung reportedly showed concern for his own faction, the Manchurian Faction, and felt its position in the Korean government was challenged.
+After a visit by Chinese diplomat Zhou Enlai to the Chinese Embassy in Pyongyang, an agreement dubbed the "Agreement Concerning Mutual Visits of Leaders between China and North Korea" was written.
 This agreement stipulated that the political leaders of both countries would regularly visit the other to consult on key policy directives, war efforts and other areas of key concern.
 This agreement is still in place as of May 2021 and since its instillment, it is reported that there has been a large number of recorded visits from high ranking Chinese officials to North Korea, primarily working out of the embassy in Pyongyang.